-Any proposed SSubdivision-shall be in conformity with a comprehensive plan or policy statement of the municipality and with the provisions of all pertinent state and local codes and ordinances.
+Any proposed Subdivision shall be in conformity with a comprehensive plan or policy statement of the Municipality and with the provisions of all pertinent state and local codes and ordinances.

-§ 250-30 Retention of proposed public sites and Ceommon Oopen Sspaces.
+§ 250-30 - Retention of proposed public sites and Common Open Spaces.

-Public sites and Ceommon Oopen Sepaces in Traditional or Clustered Subdivision's shall comply with the following requirements:
+Public sites and Common Open Spaces in a ConservationTraditional or Clustered Subdivision shall should comply with the following requirements:

-A. Depending on the size and location of the Subdivision, Subdivision, the BoardPlanning Board may require the developer Applicant to provide up to 10% of its total area for recreation.
-It is desirable that areas reserved for recreation be at least five acres in size and easily accessible from all lots within the Subdivision.
-Subdivision.
+A. Depending on the size and location of the Subdivision, the Planning Board may require the Applicant to provide up to 10% of its total area for recreation.
+It is desirable that areas reserved for recreation be at least five acres in size and easily accessible from all lots within the subdivision.

-B. Land reserved for park and/or recreational purposes shall be of a character, configuration and location suitable for the particular use intended.
+B. A. Land reserved for park and/or recreational purposes shall be of a character, configuration and location suitable for the particular use intended.
 A site to be used for active recreational purposes, such as a playground or a play field, should be relatively level and dry, have a total frontage on one or more streets of at least 200 feet, and have no major dimensions of less than 200 feet.
-Sites selected primarily for scenic or passive recreation purposes shall have such access as the BoardPlanning Board may deem suitable and shall have no less than 25 feet of road frontage.
-The configuration of such sites shall be deemed adequate by the BoardPlanning Board with regard to scenic attributes to be preserved, together with sufficient areas for trails, lookouts, etc., where necessary and appropriate.
+Sites selected primarily for scenic or passive recreation purposes shall have such access as the Planning Board may deem suitable and shall have no less than 25 feet of road frontage.
+The configuration of such sites shall be deemed adequate by the Planning Board with regard to scenic attributes to be preserved, together with sufficient areas for trails, lookouts, etc., where necessary and appropriate.

-C. Where the proposed Subdivision iss Subdivision is located on a lake, pond, river, or stream, a portion of the waterfront area, when feasible, shall be included in the reserved land.
+C.B.
+Wheren the proposed Subdivision is located on a lake, pond, river, or stream, a portion of the waterfront area, when feasible, the Planning Board may require that the developer shall be included a portion of the water frontage as part of the Common Open Space.in the reserved land.
 The land so reserved shall be at least 200 feet wide measured perpendicularly from the normal high-water mark.

-D. The BoardPlanning Board may further require that the developer provide space for future municipal uses, in accordance with a comprehensive plan or policy statement, giving the Town first option on the property.
+D. The Planning Board may further require that the developer provide space for future municipal uses, in accordance with a comprehensive plan or policy statement, giving the Town first option on the property.

-E. Thethe Planning Board Board may require the developer to dedicate easements not less than 10 feet wide to the Town over any existing trails that are observable during the site walk or are shown on existing conditions maps.
-If the location of the existing trails precludes the appropriate placement of house lots or infrastructure, the trail may, with the approval of the Planning Board Board, be relocated on the parcel.
+- E. The PlanningBoard may require the developer to dedicate easements not less than 10 feet wide to the Town over any existing trails that are observable during the site walk or are shown on existing conditions maps.
+If the location of the existing trails precludes the appropriate placement of house lots or infrastructure, the trail may, with the approval of the Planning Board, be relocated on the parcel.
 This provision shall only apply to trails which connect to trails on adjacent properties.
 Where an easement is dedicated to and accepted by the Town, the Town shall have the right but not the obligation to maintain such easements.
-Any such dedication must be made through appropriate legal instruments approved by the Town Attorney.

-F. The provisions of this section shall not apply to multiplex dwellings, mobile homes parks, or residential care facilities.
-The retention of Ceommon Oopen Sspace areas in multiplex dwellings, mobile home parks or residential care facilities is governed by Chapter 315, Zoning, §§ 315-44, 315-56 and 315-71.
+Any such dedication must be made through appropriate legal instruments approved by the Town Attorney. - F. E. C. The provisions of this section shall not apply to multiplex dwellings, mobile homes parks, or Rresidential Ceare Fresidential.
+The retention of Common Open Space areas in Mmultiplex Ddwellings, Mmobile Hhome Pparks or Rresidential Ceare Fresidential Ceare Fresidential S and 315-71.